Summary

 Advanced Treatment Options

-For severe cases, basic care may not be enough.
+In severe cases, basic care may not be enough.
 Advanced options exist to provide more relief.
+This is where degenerative disc disease medical procedure solutions like epidural injections or surgery come into consideration.

 Physical Therapy

-Working with a therapist can transform how you manage DDD.
+Working with a therapist can transform how you manage degenerative disc disease.
 Tailored programs include:

 Medical Procedures

-In more severe cases, medical treatments may be required:
+In more serious cases, medical care might be necessary:

 When to See a Doctor